swarm64/s64da-compose/README.md

    changes as noted in the file itself.
 In particular, pay attention the the Swarm64 DA version and the data directories.
 If you want to run both databases at the same time, the ports they listen on must differ.

+2. Copy your S64 DA license file into the `/license` directory and rename it to `s64da_license.license`.
+If you don't have a license file yet request one by contacting support@swarm64.com.

-2. (Optional) Setting up the FPGAs:
+3. (Optional) Setting up the FPGAs:

    For Intel PAC Arria10: No changes are required when operating with a single FPGA.
 For multi-FPGA usage, uncomment the lines that map in a second FPGA in